Editor's note: This post was originally published in 2019 and has been updated to reflect the realities of 2024.

 4. Cook and get creative together.

 In our evolving hybrid work reality, employees are feeling particularly disconnected from their coworkers and managers.
 The meaningful conversations they used to share over snacks and team lunches at the office?
 Much harder to come by.
 This National Employee Appreciation Day, consider making space for conversation and connection with a virtual cooking lesson for your employees.
-Either hire a pro chef or have one of your employees volunteer to teach their favorite recipe to the rest of the organization.
+Either hire a pro chef or have one of your team members volunteer to teach their favorite recipe to the rest of the organization.

 One way to do this that we’ve tested here at Blueboard is called “Apron Activities”.
 With this program, employees from different teams get paired up and can volunteer to teach a simple recipe to the rest of the company.
 People can participate in the cooking or just join in for the camaraderie.

 If you're bored with food activities and happy hours, tap into your team’s hobbies, passions, and interests and encourage employees of all levels to host a learning “happy hour.”
-We’ve had employees host introductions to Dungeons and Dragons and take us through the process of creating a mandala art piece—just to name a few!
+We’ve had team members host introductions to Dungeons and Dragons and take us through the process of creating a mandala art piece—just to name a few!
 Sharing our passions and interests is also a great way for Blueboarders to live our company value to “Dance a Little Different.”

 “I've taken 4 of the 14 weekly art classes included in my experience reward, and have been loving each 2-hour session learning to refine my art skills.
 Taught by an engaging instructor with lots of energy and vision and some very talented classmates.”